Master's Program Objectives and Professional Standards

 Master's Program Objectives

-- Implement a philosophy of nursing congruent with the Judeo-Christian values that support the intrinsic worth of each human being;
+1. Implement a philosophy of nursing congruent with the Judeo-Christian values that support the intrinsic worth of each human being.

-- Synthesize theory, research, and values within a conceptual framework for nursing practice in a specialized area of clinical nursing;
+2. Synthesize theory, research, and values within a conceptual framework to guide advanced practice nursing in a specialized area.

-- Collaborate, consult, and coordinate continuity of care with clients and other health professionals regarding health issues that affect individuals, families, and groups in a multicultural society;
+9. Collaborate, consult and coordinate continuity of care with clients and other health professionals regarding prevention and strategies that improve the health of individuals, families, and populations in a diverse and global society.

 Continuous improvement through assessment